 7. THE HAUNTING (1963) dir.
 Robert Wise

-Unlike the first three entries on this list, there is very little intentional camp to be found in The Haunting.
+Unlike the first four entries on this list, there is very little intentional camp to be found in The Haunting.
 Instead it is an old fashioned ghost story, told in a creepy and foreboding mansion, in which unsuspecting humans try to tempt fate with the mansion’s malevolent power, and that uses every cinematic trick in the book with the single intention of trying to scare you.
 Now since this is a movie from the ’60s, chances are that it will not succeed in its ultimate intention, but don’t let that fool you into thinking that there isn’t gold to be found with this movie.
 The influence of this movie on horror is wide and varied, and I can guarantee watching this is going to be more fun than the inevitable Ghost Adventures marathon on the Travel channel on Halloween night (or other shows of its ilk).

 6. ALIEN (1979) dir.
 Ridley Scott

 One of the more remarkable things about this movie is how restrained it is.
 Nothing about the first 45 minutes or so hints at the horror that will eventually follow as the crew of the Nostromo respond to a distress signal in the middle of an unknown planetoid.
 The normal mundane of life of the ship’s contract crew lulls you into a false feeling of security, which makes the films sudden and ultimate shift into chaos and death all the more shocking.
 What we remember is the descent into madness as the xenomorph reeks destruction on a helpless crew, but the reason it effectively haunts our mind is because before the everything goes horribly wrong we are given this calm glimpse of what a stable status quo looks like.
 (Also the xenomorph is cool and bursting guts are also really cool and Ripley is super duper cool.
 Just had to put that out there)

 5. SHAUN OF THE DEAD (2004) dir.
 Edgar Wright